Standing Queries¶

 Cypher Query¶

-object is passed the standing query output via the parameter $that
+The result object is passed to the Cypher query via the parameter $that, for use in the query Cypher.

 Drop¶